-Most people have heard of asbestos and make a connection between it and serious health consequences of some kind.
-But here’s a piece of good news: according to Dr. Ken Takahashi, Director of the Asbestos Diseases Research Institute, asbestos-related disease is 100 percent preventable.
+Denver area homes and businesses may contain asbestos.
+While most people have heard of asbestos and make a connection between it and serious health consequences of some kind, other questions about asbestos are often vague.
+While asbestos can be dangerous, there’s a piece of good news: according to Dr. Ken Takahashi, Director of the Asbestos Diseases Research Institute, asbestos-related disease is 100 percent preventable.

 FAQs about Asbestos in the Home and Workplace